Host Plant Suitability of Tuta absoluta Meyrick (Lepidoptera: Gelechiidae) on Four Plant Species

 1. Introduction

-Though tomato is the most preferred host of T. absoluta, it has also been reported to infest potato, brinjal, common bean, tobacco, and many other plants of the families Solanaceae, Fabaceae, Cucurbitaceae, Euphorbiaceae, and Amaranthaceae (Bawin et al., 2015; Negi et al., 2018).
+Though tomato is the most preferred host of T. absoluta, it has also been reported to infest potato, brinjal, common bean, tobacco and many other plants of the families Solanaceae, Fabaceae, Cucurbitaceae, Euphorbiaceae, and Amaranthaceae (Bawin et al., 2015; Negi et al., 2018).
 T. absoluta is a highly prolific species with wide adaptability and capable of rapid growth under favorable conditions (Guenaoui et al., 2010; Terzidis et al., 2014).

 T. absoluta is a highly prolific and adaptable species, capable of rapid growth under favorable conditions.
 As a multivoltine pest with overlapping life cycles, it grows well under suitable environments that support its development (Ong’onge et al., 2023; Vivekanandhan et al., 2024).
-Despite having a strong predisposition preference for tomato, T. absoluta is an oligophagous pest that can infest the aerial parts of various other Solanaceous host plants, including weeds, potatoes, eggplant, pepino, and tobacco (Idriss et al., 2020; Konan et al., 2022; Pandey et al., 2023).
+Despite having a strong predisposition preference for tomato, T. absoluta is an oligophagous pest that can infest the aerial parts of various other Solanaceous host plants, including weeds, potato, eggplant, pepino, and tobacco (Idriss et al., 2020; Konan et al., 2022; Pandey et al., 2023).

 The successful invasion of T. absoluta can be attributed to its primary biological traits, including high reproductive capacity, the ability to produce multiple generations each year, and a short generation time (de Campos et al., 2021; Mansour et al., 2019).
 Adults, eggs, larvae, and pupae are the four life cycle stages of T. absoluta.
 The optimum temperature range for development throughout these stages is between 19°C and 25°C. This temperature range is aligned with the average daily temperatures generally observed during the tomato growing season.
 Under these thermal conditions T. absoluta.
-Can potentially produce nine to twelve generations throughout the year, depending on diverse factors including agroclimatic conditions, crop management and host plant characteristics (Desneux et al. 2022; Mohamed et al., 2022; Silva et al., 2021; Tabikha et al., 2015).
+Can potentially produce nine to twelve generations throughout the year, depending on diverse factors including agroclimatic conditions, crop management and host plant characteristics (Desneux et al.,2022; Mohamed et al., 2022; Silva et al., 2021; Tabikha et al., 2015).

-T. absoluta affects all parts of host plant, leaves, blossoms, stems, and fruits, from seedlings to fully grown plants.
+T. absoluta affects all parts of the host plant, leaves, blossoms, stems, and fruits, from seedlings to fully grown plants.
 Larvae feed on mesophyll tissues, creating distinct galleries filled with larval excrement leading to browning, necrosis, reduced functional leaf area, structural damage and impaired photosynthesis (Pandey et al., 2023; Uygun and Ozguven, 2024).
 This can result in severe yield losses, including complete fruit damage, if not properly managed (Aynalem, 2022; Loyani et al., 2021).

 The emergence and success of invasive phytophagous insects in specific agroclimatic conditions depend on their ability to locate and adapt to new host plants, influencing their development, reproduction, and interactions with host plants (de la Masselière et al., 2017; Skendžić et al., 2021).
-However, physiological and behavioral of insects limit the host range (Bodlah et al., 2023; Idriss et al., 2020; Suckling et al. 2014).
+However, physiological and behavioral characteristics of insects limit the host range (Bodlah et al., 2023; Idriss et al., 2020; Suckling et al., 2014).

 In addition to the current impediment to global tomato production, T. absoluta is also a threat to other cultivated species of Solanaceae, including black nightshade (Solanum nigrum L.), potatoes (Solanum tuberosum L.), and tobacco (Nicotiana tabacum L.) (Desneux et al., 2022; Subramani et al., 2021; Mohamed et al., 2015).